 Other estate planning tools include living wills and durable powers of attorney.
-We can create a living will, sometimes called a healthcare directive, to provide instructions for your medical care if you should become incapacitated or dependant on artificial life support.
+We can create a living will, sometimes called a health care directive, to provide instructions for your medical care if you should become incapacitated or dependent on artificial life support.
 A durable power of attorney, on the other hand, essentially grants another individual the authority to make personal and financial decisions in the event you are incapacitated or otherwise unable to make decisions for yourself.
 Whatever your estate planning needs, I can help you address your concerns so that you know your wishes will be respected.

 Probate Attorney Serving:

-Plano | McKinney | Frisco | Allen Texas
+Plano | McKinney | Frisco | Allen, Texas

 Please contact me, Michael Suffness, for a free consultation and clear explanations of your legal options in these and other sensitive situations.
 Whether you live in Plano, Frisco, McKinney or Allen, Texas, the best interests of you and your family will be my top priority.
 Call 972-845-8014.